Glossary

 What do I need to know when completing my Form 8949?

 To properly complete your Form 8949, you may be required to adjust the cost basis of the securities sold, as detailed below.
 More information about the Form 8949 is at www.irs.gov/form8949.
+All amounts on Form 8949 are required to be stated in US dollars.

 My Sell to Cover has been reported on both the 1099-B and W-2, will this result in the income being taxed twice?